joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Configure WebJEA

-Now that WebJEA has been set up, it is time to configure it; first thing we need to do is to create a Group for WebJEA admins _(who can see all scripts)_.
+Now that WebJEA has been set up, it is time to configure it; the first thing we need to do is create a Group for WebJEA admins _(see all scripts)_.

 Create an Active Directory group for: